SylEleuth/gruvbox-plus-icon-pack/templates/README.md

 Sizes
 -----

-There are 3 different app icons.
-In folders "called" 16 and "symbolic" icons have size, as its name suggests, 16x16 pixels.
-In "scalable" folder icons have 256x256 pixels.
+There are 2 different app icons (3, if You include `symbolic`).
+In folders `16` icons have size, as its name suggests, 16x16 pixels.
+In `scalable` folder icons have 256x256 pixels.
 In this case "icon" means that the whole front page has that dimensions.
 Elements within that page can be smaller.

 Positioning
 -----------

-16 icons should have 1px padding around when the element is proportional (if it's round or rectangular) with the exception when the element is wide.
+`16` icons should have 1px padding around when the element is proportional (if it's round or rectangular) with the exception when the element is wide.
 Then it can touch the sides of the page (left and right), but only if there is large free space on top and bottom.
 All depends on the specific case.
 The reason behind why 16px icons are actually 14px icons is because often they are used in panels and just to be safe it would be better if they are a little bit smaller.
-You might notice that many icons in 16 folder are against that rule.
+You might notice that many icons in `16` folder are against that rule.
 It's because original Suru++ icon pack that I used to create Gruvbox Plus had already that icons.
 Some of theme were full 16 and some had 1px padding.
 So I decided to make one rule for all of them (or at least a new icons).
 If You believe that icon You are using doesn't look good with padding and should be a full 16, please open an issue and we can discuss it.

-Symbolic folder is a copy of the 16 folder.
-Name should have added "-symbolic" at the end, e.g. "icon-symbolic.svg".

-Scalable icons don't have specific rules how big elements should be placed or what padding to use.
+`Scalable` icons don't have specific rules how big elements should be placed or what padding to use.
 Everything depends on the specific icon.
 But elements shouldn't be close to the base edges and some padding should be used.
 Also icon should be centered in relation to background.